Cov-ComSec/Cov-ComSec.github.io/content/posts/web_enum/index.md

 - [Live Session Recording](https://www.twitch.tv/videos/779063041)

 ## What is Enumeration?
-Enumeration is the process of going through a list, one by one, in order to find information.
+Enumeration is the process of going through a list, one by one, to find information.
 This is used in hacking to find information to leverage an attack.

 ### Directory Enumeration
 This is when you use a wordlist to try to